Opportunities for Lawyers

 What are the basic requirements for practicing lawyers?

-Engaged in the private practice of law full or part-time
+• Engaged in the practice of law full or part-time

-Will commit to providing all legal services pro bono for EOLDN-matched clients
+• Will commit to providing legal services pro bono for EOLDN-matched clients

-For a complete set of the Rules for Lawyers and Law Firms Participating in EOLDN, click here.
+For the Rules for Lawyers and Law Firms Participating in EOLDN, click here.

 Does one need to be an election attorney to volunteer?

-No. Most requests that come in do not deal with election law; rather, one might expect questions around physical safety, threats and intimidation, and information requests.
+No. Most requests that come in do not deal with election law; rather, one might expect questions around physical safety, threats and intimidation or interference with their election duties.
 Should a question come in for a pro bono volunteer regarding election law specifically, the EOLDN team has resources and experts to consult.

 Does it matter which state(s) I practice in?